pingevt/drupalcamp_nj_2024_data_sync/data_syncing.md

 # First, _define_ the **state** and the **constraints**
 ## Starting Development

-* AC's IT team had set up a pipeline of their Collection Data and Raw media to their DAMs
+* The Carter's IT team had set up a pipeline for their Collection Data to sync to their DAMs
-* Custom Data Structures (but in JSON)
+* Custom Data Structures, in JSON format
+* Low volume of updates
 * Did not need immediate updates
-* Low volume of updates
 * Wanted all the imagery **in** the CMS

 ^